Exact Coherent Structures in Fully Developed Two-Dimensional Turbulence: Numerical results

-Just like traveling wave solutions, for the Euler equation, UPOs are not isolated from the other types of solutions.
-To illustrate this, \autoref{f:POtoEq} shows a continuous family of solutions connecting an equilibrium shown in panel (a) and a UPO shown in panel (b); a corresponding movie is provided as supplementary material.
-The marginal mode describing this family is shown in panel (c) and represents a relative shift of the vortices.
+Just like traveling wave solutions, for the Euler equation, UPOs are not isolated from the other types of solutions. \autoref{f:POtoEq} illustrates this for a continuous family of solutions connecting an equilibrium shown in panel (a) and a UPO shown in panel (b); a corresponding movie is provided as supplementary material. {\ The equilibrium featuring two asymmetric vortices was obtained through the same approach as that used to generate the state shown in \autoref{f:eqfam2}(c) and the UPO was obtained from the equilibrium through the same procedure as that used to generate the state shown Figure \ref{f:TwtoEq}(c).} The marginal mode describing this family is shown in panel (c) and represents a relative shift of the vortices.
 The equilibrium here, unlike that shown in \autoref{f:TwtoEq}, features vortices with different shapes.
 As discussed previously, the shape asymmetry leads to the drift of the vortices in a direction that changes with time.
 The vortex pattern moves in a circular path, as indicated by an arrow in panel (b), repeating after period $T$.

 All UPOs characterized by the overall drift of the pattern that we found are formally pre-periodic: the state at time $t=T/4$ is related to the state at time $t=0$ by a $\pi/2$ rotation about some point in the domain.
 As a result, the pattern moves in an almost circular trajectory (an example is shown in \autoref{f:path1} in red).
 The amplitude $A$ effectively describes the radius of the circle.
 For the family of UPOs shown in \autoref{f:POtoEq}, the amplitude is shown in panel (d) and is found to vanish at the corresponding equilibrium and grow monotonically as the distance $d$ from that equilibrium increases.
 As the supplementary movies show, both vortices move along nearly circular trajectories with somewhat different radii, but the vortex pattern remains qualitatively the same at all times.